 Fortive common stock after the distribution as a result of the conversion of their Danaher stock options, restricted stock units and performance stock units to Fortive stock options, restricted stock units and performance stock units, respectively.
 The conversion of these Danaher awards into Fortive awards is described in further detail in the section entitled "Treatment of Outstanding Equity Awards at the Time of the Separation."
-As of the date of this information statement, the exact number of shares of Fortive common stock that will be subject to the converted Fortive options, restricted stock units and performance stock units and performance stock units are sult of the conversion.
-It is anticipated that the Fortive compensation committee will grant additional equity awards to Fortive's earnings per share, which could adversely affect the market price of Fortive's common stock.
+As of the date of this information statement, the exact number of shares of Fortive common stock that will be subject to the converted Fortive options, restricted stock units and performance stock units is not determinable, and, therefore, it is not possible to determine the extent to which your percentage ownership in Fortive could by diluted as a result of the conversion.
+It is anticipated that the Fortive compensation committee will grant additional equity awards to Fortive employees and directors after the distribution, from time to time, under Fortive's employee benefits plans.
+These additional awards will have a dilutive effect on Fortive's earnings per share, which could adversely affect the market price of Fortive's common stock.